Public Adoption Bulletin Board

 A pet is a big responsibility.
 When we make the right decisions, what awaits us are the countless joys of owning a cat.

-Do screen potential adopters carefully.
+Screen potential adopters carefully.
 A guide on what to look out for can be found at FAQ - Adoption Screening.

 Do include the basic adoption criteria in your adoption postings so potential adopters are aware of the requirements of responsible cat owners.
 Posts with no criteria stated will be prompted over email to include at least the following: